NobilityDeviant/ComposeToJAR/README.md

 Which will include all compose libraries for every single OS to officially make it a universal JAR.
 Since you are creating separate zips for each OS, you can technically still split these, but I though this was easier.

-This is going to check if it's universal JAR build and include them, else it will just add them for your current OS.
+This is going to check if it's a universal JAR build and include them, else it will just add them for your current OS.

 **Don't change the task names.
 If you do, be sure to adjust the `isFatJarBuild` function.**